 We are grateful that so many of you have found this post and made purchases.

-It is best to come by Two Graces in the Taos Historic District at 105 Barela Lane just off Kit Carson Road.
+Two Graces in the Taos Historic District at 105 Barela Lane just off Kit Carson Road.

 Pozzi Franzetti Business Card Logo

 Settling in to Taos, New Mexico in the mid 80’s, Pozzi Franzetti created some of the most loved sculpture available here.

 Over the next thirty years Pozzi created ‘Jo-Mama’s Pot Pies', but later what she was best known for was ‘Franzetti Metal Works’ which became a sensation.

 In the late 80's Pozzi also took the time to teach welding classes to Taos youngsters at her ‘art camp’ in a small corner of Metric Motors.
 From the stories I've been told they were in awe of her.

 The Earthquake Detectors (or Hurricane Detectors), are flat figures on a ‘spring’ which rock when the ground shakes or the wind blows.
 These are some of the most coveted garden ornaments around, rarely available, prices for these have ballooned to $200. and up for a small one.

 We have priced everything currently in stock quite fairly and much lower than what is available from any other sources.